grafana/agent/docs/sources/flow/concepts/clustering.md

 To use the mixin, you first need to install [mixtool][].
 Then, clone the `grafana/agent` repo, and run `make build-mixin` from the repo root.
 The compiled mixin is available on the `operations/agent-flow-mixin-compiled` directory.
-You can import the JSON dashboards into your Grafana instance and upload the alerts on Prometheus.
+You can import the JSON dashboards into Grafana and upload the alerts on your Prometheus instance.

 ```
 $ go install github.com/monitoring-mixins/mixtool/cmd/mixtool@main